shayanb/indemnity/README.md

 - Trading:

-This MVP does not yet address: bidding, matching, partial crop failures, premium & payout reinvestment options, market-making, among other functionalities.
+This MVP does not yet address: plot and land registries, bidding, matching, partial crop failures, premium & payout reinvestment options, market-making, among other functionalities.
 See below for further discussion.
 Payments are currently made in ETH; however, a future-state version may require the use of a more stable currency, or at least the ability to specify alternatives.

 ## Actors
 - Insurance Buyers: Farmers and landowners looking to purchase crop insurance to protect against the event of failed harvests
     - Note: farmers could independently insure their crops through this market, or pool assets to unlock lower premiums
 - Insurance Providers: Independent actuaries and smaller insurance companies who can provide coverage to Insurance Buyers in the event of crop failure and generate revenue from premiums in the absence of crop failure.
 Their decision to engage in the market is typically based on an assesment of risk factors, an analysis process that's typically unique to each provider.
-- Oracles: data sources that are trusted sources to verify the outcome of whether or not a crop has failed
+- Oracles: trusted data sources that can verify the outcome of whether or not a crop has failed
-    - Note: Oracles are not required to directly participate in the network in this MVP
+    - Note: Oracles are not required to directly participate in the network within this MVP;
+    - Potential oracles:
+        - Satellite data
+        - Trusted evaluation firms
+        - Sensors
 - Insurance Traders: Insurance Providers can be Insurance Traders
     - Motivations for trading can be varied, most notably including: diversification of risk, definite profit opportunities

-## Plot Registry
-- Plot ID will be used for insurance ASK
-- Mapping (Off-chain or on-chain)
--
 -------------------------------

 ## Workflow